A Semantic Search Engine for Mathlib4

 arXiv Detail & Related papers (2024-10-08T17:11:24Z) - Mathematical Formalized Problem Solving and Theorem Proving in Different Fields in Lean 4 [0.0]

-This paper introduces the basic structure and tactics in general, determine how AI can assist the mathematical formalization process to improve its performance.
+The goal is to determine how AI can be leveraged to assist the mathematical formalization process and improve its performance.

 arXiv Detail & Related papers (2024-09-09T18:21:28Z) - Autoformalizing Euclidean Geometry [74.72212706513318]